ramanaditya/django-anymail/docs/inbound.rst

         indicated that it had no timezone information available.

         The Date header is the sender's claim about when it sent the message, which isn't necessarily accurate.
-(Use :attr:`AnymailInboundEvent.timestamp`
+(If you need to know when the message was received at your ESP, that might be available in :attr:`event.timestamp <anymail.signals.AnymailInboundEvent.timestamp>`.
-        if you need to know when the message was received at your ESP.)
+        If not, you'd need to parse the messages's :mailheader:`Received` headers, which can be non-trivial.)

     .. attribute:: text